fsaleemm/VideoIndexer/README.md

 1) Create a Video Indexer Account using the steps [here](https://docs.microsoft.com/en-us/azure/media-services/video-indexer/connect-to-azure).
 1) Make a note of your Account ID.
 1) Make note of the Indexer Location.
-We used a trial version.
+We used a trial version in the instructions below.
 1) Subscribe to the Video Indexer API by following steps [here](https://docs.microsoft.com/en-us/azure/media-services/video-indexer/video-indexer-use-apis#subscribe-to-the-api).
 1) Make a note of the Primary API Key.
 1) Install [Visual Studio Code](https://code.visualstudio.com/).